Connector for SAP SuccessFactors

 number

-Run platform.inbound_connector_logs query to retrieve comprehensive logging information about all inbound connector executions.
+Run the platform.inbound_connector_logs query to retrieve comprehensive logging information about all inbound connector executions.

 NQL examples